 Smart Kids: Linguistic Savvy, Problem Solving, and Systematic Investigation

-Back in the text adventure heyday, there was a definite mystique around Infocom’s text adventures (more on Infocom below).
+Back in the text adventure heyday, there was a definite mystique around Infocom’s text adventures (more on Infocom history in my companion post to this one).
 They presented smart gameplay, via smart scenarios, puzzles, and writing.
 For kids getting involved, it provided a break from the twitchy hand-eye coordination required at the arcade, and was more akin to keeping up with an adventure story - or trying to follow along with Sherlock Holmes.
 The 7 aspects of text adventure gaming listed above, culminating in that state of “satisfying chill” provide a counterpoint to other experiences, and a creative oasis in which to have fun and stretch some creative muscles.
 If you’re the kind of adult who is actively involved in a child’s upbringing, consider bringing text adventures into the mix.
 All of the 7 benefits accrue to the kid who is fortunate enough to engage with this kind of experience.

 Text Adventures as Literature

 While originally viewed as a cool way to have some fun playing computer games, the form began to be taken more seriously by some aficionados, with Mary Ann Buckles being the first to write a scholarly paper arguing for their status as literature: Interactive Fiction : The Computer Storygame “Adventure” was Buckles’ 1985 PhD dissertation at UCSD.